 Learning Center Information for Our Faculty and Staff

-Also, when we do not have tutors for certain courses, some faculty have found it helpful to have a teaching assistant available.
-The Learning Center is a shared space, but we encourage these teaching assistants and students to use our space for conferencing.
+**Some faculty have found it helpful to have a teaching assistant available.
+The Learning Center is a shared space, but we encourage these teaching assistants, faculty, and students to use our space for conferencing.

 Referring a Student to Our Services

 - Students can come to the Learning Center at any point in the semester to request help in a particular course.
 We will do our best to meet their request and always suggest that students work with their professor in addition to seeking tutoring.

 - Regardless of how a student learns of our services, he/she will be treated with the same courtesy and attention to his/her concerns as a college-level learner.

 - All students who would like to make an appointment to use our services need to stop at the LC front desk.
 The head tutor on duty will help the student through the appointment and/or request process including filling out the Tutoring Contract and advising the student on what he/she can do to prepare for his/her tutoring session.